Bachelor of Science in Nursing – Frequently Asked Questions

 - Official transcripts for ALL previous college work (including dual enrollment during high school) MUST be submitted to Liberty University Registrar.

 * Complete H.E.S.I.
-A2 testing by application deadline and have results sent to Liberty.
+A2 testing (pass rate of 75% or better) by application deadline and send results to Liberty University School of BSN Admission Coordinator.
 Testing is also available on specific days at Liberty University and will be posted on the Nursing website.
+Test scores will be sent to Application Coordinator by the testing center for students testing in the LU Testing Center.

 - Students are not fully accepted into Gate 1 (continuance in the School of Nursing curriculum) until the requirements are completed.
-Information about requirements can be found in the application and in the Nursing Student Handbook on our webpage.
+Information about requirements can be found in the application and on the Nursing website.